Skip to Content

 • (10 minutes before) Re-heat mac & cheese.

 So there you have it.
-Your guide to a real-food Thanksgiving.
+Your guide to a from-scratch Thanksgiving.

 And if one of your family members cooks a super processed dish that you like, unless you have food allergies/sensitivities, go ahead and enjoy it and thank them for it!
 Life’s too short to sweat the small stuff.